aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 #### What is the difference between COMMIT and ROLLBACK?
 Every statement between ```BEGIN``` and ```COMMIT``` becomes persistent to database when the ```COMMIT``` is executed.
 Every statement between ```BEGIN``` and ```ROOLBACK``` are reverted to the state when the ```ROLLBACK``` was executed.

+#### Explain ```nolock``` in SQL?
+using explicit table hints frequently is considered as a bad practice that you should generally avoid.
+For the NOLOCK table hint specifically, reading uncommitted data that could be rolled back after you have read it can lead to a **Dirty read** which can occur when reading the data that is being modified or deleted during the uncommitted data read.

 #### What is the use of ```@@SPID```?
 A ```@@SPID``` returns the session ID of the current user process.